-dear friend posed a profound question to me recently: “Don’t you think the Lord desires to heal you of this pain?
-Haven’t you lived with this long enough?”
-A real friend will tell

-you the truth.
-In this lesson, we will learn that depression, like all sickness, is a signal that something is wrong.
-We are frail in our humanity, and we all get sick sometimes.
-It is an effect of the fall, and when we are sick, even sick emotionally and mentally, the wise person will seek the help of a doctor of medicine.
+ll of us, at times, and in varying degrees, will struggle emotionally.
+We use terminology to express how we are feeling such as, feeling down, disillusioned, downcast or depressed.
+We can try to ignore it or deny it, but we can’t avoid it.
+It’s part of life.
+We are frail in our humanity, .Be it situational, relational, spiritual or clinical, depression, like all sickness, is a signal that something is wrong.
+When we are sick, even sick emotionally and mentally, the wise person will seek the help.
 You may have a physical illness that is affecting you emotionally.
 After seeing a medical doctor, you may also need to see a Christian psychologist, or at least, a trusted spiritual person who knows the Lord Jesus—the Wonderful Counselor (Isaiah 9:2-7).

-May the Great Physician, Himself, use His Word as a balm and bring healing to every weary soul.
+The intent of this lesson is to spark some heart level discussions on a subject that we can all relate to and offer some practical suggestions that may be of help.
+But ultimately, we know that when we spend time looking intently into the Bible, the Great Physician, Himself, will apply His Word as a balm and bring healing to our weary souls.

 Luke 4:17-21

 …and the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written, “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim release to the captives and the regaining of sight to the blind, to set free those who are oppressed, to proclaim the year of the Lord’s favor.”
 Then he rolled up the scroll, gave it back to the attendant, and sat down.
 The eyes of everyone in the synagogue were fixed on him.
 Then he began to tell them, “Today this scripture has been fulfilled even as you heard it being read.”

-People in the Bible Who Were Depressed
+People in the Bible Who Were Disheartened or Depressed

 The following is a partial list of people in the Bible who experienced varying degrees of depression.
 We can learn much from each of their examples.